 In this guide, we’re going to be sharing our tips on running one-to-many remote workshops using Conceptboard.
 This workshop style is based on one main facilitator is disseminating information to participants in a synchronous, online learning environment, with some opportunities for collaboration.

-Introduce the software beforehand
+Introduce the software before conducting a remote workshop

-Send out an onboarding email in the days leading up to the virtual workshop so people have the chance to open and play around with Conceptboard in advance.
+Send out an onboarding email in the days leading up to the remote workshop so people have the chance to open and play around with Conceptboard in advance.
 This is not a guarantee that come workshop time everything will run seamlessly, but it will certainly help expedite the process.
 In this email, it’s also helpful to include the general meeting agenda so participants know what to expect, and anything you want them to bring, such as notes, questions or snacks!

 Using a video conferencing system will help to create a more personalised experience as people can see each other.
 Conceptboard offers built-in video conferencing and chat options (top right on your board under the Phone icon) or you can run a Zoom video call while presenting in Conceptboard.
 Zoom offers break-out rooms which are a great tool for any ideation activity, as participants have the chance to break off into pairs or small groups and discuss their ideas before sharing with the main group.